 The Baseline Essential 22″ 2-Wheel Carry-On measures 55.9 x 35.6 x 22.9 cm and weighs approximately 4.4 kg (9.7 lbs).
 It holds 39 litres compressed and expands to 51 litres with the CX® system — a genuinely significant volume increase for a carry-on.

-The ZDX collection offers Briggs & Riley’s hard-shell option, using polycarbonate rather than ballistic nylon.
-For travellers who prefer rigid shell protection — particularly for checked bags with fragile contents — the ZDX delivers the brand’s lifetime guarantee and handle engineering in a hard-shell format.
+The Sympatic collection is Briggs & Riley’s best-selling hardsided collection, using recycled polycarbonate and polyester.
+For travellers who prefer rigid shell protection — particularly for checked bags with fragile contents — the Sympatico delivers the brand’s lifetime guarantee, CX expansion-compression technology and handle engineering in a hard-shell format.

 @work and Rhapsody — Professional and Refined